Robust topological quantum state transfer with long-range interactions in Rydberg arrays: Extended SSH/Rice-Mele model with Rydberg atoms

 \section{Extended SSH/Rice-Mele model with Rydberg atoms}

 In this work, we focus on the realization of topological lattice models using Rydberg atoms trapped in optical tweezer arrays.
 We consider $N$ Rydberg atoms, each modeled as a two-level system with both the lower ($\ket{\downarrow}$) and upper ($\ket{\uparrow}$) states belonging to the Rydberg manifold [see Fig. \ref{RydbergTopology}a)].
-The dynamics of the electronic degrees of freedom can, within the Born-Markov and secular approximations, be described by the quantum master equation

-where $\hat{\rho}$ denotes the density operator.
-The first term in \eqref{eq:MEQ} describes the coherent evolution generated by the Hamiltonian
+In typical Rydberg atom systems, the dominant decay channel of the Rydberg states involves spontaneous decay to the electronic ground state \cite{ARC1017}.
+In the following, we restrict our analysis to time scales well below the Rydberg states lifetimes, allowing us to neglect dissipation and treat the dynamics as purely coherent, governed by the Hamiltonian